 - has to know how to be friendly, yet strict at the same time.
 If the Closer’s too friendly, they might find it difficult to ask to set a deadline for the lead’s decision.
 A Closer needs to strike that balance where they’re still friendly, but can also be very matter-of-fact and situate themselves on an equal position to the lead – not higher or lower

 - knows how to steer the conversation so it reaches its end goal.
 Leads may have objections, and if the salesperson doesn’t approach them in the right way, the dialogue might last forever.
-One of a Closer’s most important skills is gently pushing the lead to making a decision
+One of a Closer’s most important skills is gently pushing the lead to make a decision

-If you’re looking to hire only one person, think about what talent you already have on board and who’s going to bring the most value to your sales team.
+If you’re looking to hire only one person, think about what talent you already have onboard and who’s going to bring the most value to your sales team.
 Consider what character traits and qualifications your salespeople have – and seek such a candidate that’ll complement them.